My Big Fat Punjabi-Sikh Wedding Story: Lisa & Manny

 Due to my arrival being the day before the wedding, it was faster than typical Indian celebrations.
 I really think the REAL interesting stuff happens AFTER the wedding though.
 You are no longer a stranger, you are now an Indian wife.
 THAT’S when the real culture shock beings.

-Any advice for those in a bi-cultural relationship who are planning their own Big Fat Punjabi-Sikh Wedding?
+Any advice for those in an interracial relationship who are planning their own Big Fat Punjabi-Sikh Wedding?

 Breathe.
 Let them control it, let them do it their way.
 Their customs and superstitions run deep.
 There is no way to explain or even understand most of it.
 Just relax and go with their idea of a wedding.
 You can have another one the way YOU want it at a different time, but as I was told time and time again… an Indian wedding is about the family, not the bride and groom, so let them have their day!